LiterallyKaedynSchool/Digitech-2025-AS92005/README.md

 This is work for my 2025 NCEA Level 1 DIGITECH class.

 Completion of this version of the website has taken approximately 30 days.
-After complications with the GitHub Desktop, a new repository was made, which solved the issues I was recieving but purged all commit logs.
+After complications with the GitHub Desktop, a new repository was made, which solved the issues I was receiving but purged all commit logs.

 ## Project Details